 of Sun Belt route deals are mis-benchmarked against seasonal-market comparables.
 Different attrition patterns and margin structures require separate analysis.

 Atlas for the numbers.
 Playbook for the framework.
-Scored Listings for the evidence.
+Apply it to the deal in front of you.

-Q2 2026 Industry Atlas
+Q1 2026 Industry Atlas

 Trailing-12-month band, structural conditions, sources, and methodology.
 Quarterly.
 Dated.
 Citable.
 Built to be forwarded by lenders.